Closed-Form Last Layer Optimization: Detailed Theoretical Analyses

-We see in addition that, since the NTK is the sum of the NGPK with some other positive semi-definite kernel \cite[Theorem 1]{jacot_neural_2018}, the NGPK being positive definite implies that the NTK is too.
-So this concludes the proof of \cref{thm:ntk}.
+We see in addition that, since the NTK is the sum of the NGPK with some other positive semi-definite kernel \citep[Theorem 1]{jacot_neural_2018}, the NGPK being positive definite implies that the NTK is too.